adam-ard/organic-markdown/README.md

 # Organic Markdown

-The most natural way to program.
+The most natural (and delicious!!) way to program.

 ## Dependencies